-Many of the service lines being developed by the CCGs have similar themes and it has been agreed to work collaboratively on a number of these in order to progress as a whole.
+Many of the schemes being developed by the CCGs for 2016/17 have similar themes and it has been agreed to work collaboratively on a number of these in order to progress as a whole.

-4. Consultation and engagement of local providers in planning
+5. Consultation and engagement of local providers in planning

-Consultation with NHS providers and other key stakeholders is taking place as part of the process of developing, submitting and refining the Norfolk BCF plan; all CCGs have individual governance arrangements for engaging with key partners including leading on liaison and engagement with the three acute hospitals
+Consultation with NHS providers and other key stakeholders is taking place as part of the process of developing, submitting and refining the Norfolk BCF plan.